Accounting / Payroll Tax Rates and Contribution Limits for 2024

 • Up to $5,000 to a dependent care FSA if filing single or jointly and up to $2,500 if married but filing separately.

-Qualified Small Employer Health Reimbursement Arrangement limits
+Qualified Small Employer Health Reimbursement Arrangement Contribution Limits for 2024

 In 2024, employers with a QSEHRA can reimburse employees for health care expenses as follows: